dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 This output demonstrates that:

 * The endpoint is always null before `UseRouting` executes.
-* The endpoint is non-null between `UseRouting` and `UseEndpoints` if a match is found.
+* If a match is found, the endpoint is non-null between `UseRouting` and `UseEndpoints`.
-* The `UseEndpoints` middleware is *terminal* when a match is found. <!-- need to define what Terminal means -->
+* The `UseEndpoints` middleware is terminal* when a match is found.
+[Terminal middleware](#tm) is defined later in this document.
 * The middleware after `UseEndpoints` execute **only** when **no** match is found.

 The `UseRouting` middleware uses the [SetEndpoint](xref:Microsoft.AspNetCore.Http.EndpointHttpContextExtensions.SetEndpoint*) method to attach the endpoint to the current context.
 It's possible to replace the `UseRouting` middleware with custom logic and still get the benefits of using endpoints.
 Endpoints are a low-level primitive like middleware, and not coupled to the routing implementation. <!-- REVIEW what I added - most apps ... --> Most apps do  **not** need to replace `UseRouting` with custom logic.

 The `UseEndpoints` middleware is **designed** to be used in tandem with the `UseRouting` middleware.
 The core logic to *execute* an endpoint isn't complicated.
-Use `GetEndpoint` to retrieve the endpoint, and then invoke its `RequestDelegate` property.
+Use <xref:Microsoft.AspNetCore.Http.EndpointHttpContextExtensions.GetEndpoint*> to retrieve the endpoint, and then invoke its <xref:Microsoft.AspNetCore.Http.Endpoint.RequestDelegate> property.

 The following code demonstrates how middleware can influence or react to routing: